thisarray/zipdecoy/README.md

 [redlining](https://en.wikipedia.org/wiki/Redlining).

 If you are like me, you only know your own ZIP code and are hesitant to give it out for something trivial.
-This is where ZIP Decoy comes in.
+This is where [ZIP Decoy](https://thisarray.github.io/zipdecoy/) comes in.
 It returns a list of nearby ZIP codes that you can use instead of your real ZIP code.
 They are close enough so location based results are similar to your actual ZIP code without having to give your real ZIP code.

-ZIP Decoy runs entirely in your browser.
+[ZIP Decoy](https://thisarray.github.io/zipdecoy/) runs entirely in your browser.
 It does not track you or save anything.
-Since it is a webpage on GitHub, it cannot do those things.

 ## Implementation notes